 The internal markers have assessed your work.
 Unfortunately, it has not passed and has been sent to the external marker.
-You will have X weeks to resubmit.
+You will be contacted by the course team to confirm how many weeks you have to resubmit.

-Where assessments for part or all of a module are referred the whole module must be capped at 40% for undergraduate modules and 50% for postgraduate modules.
+Where assessments for part or all of a module are referred the whole module must be capped